Frequently Asked Questions

 How many vehicles and people are allowed in one reservation?

 Each reservation is good for one vehicle with up to 6 people.
-All the people and vehicles in your group must be included in your reservation(s).
+All individuals and vehicles in your group must be included in your reservation(s).

 How long is the hike?